vvolkl/tkLayout/README.md

 are predefined in **config** and **xml** directories.
 Make a symbolic link in a geometry directory to these too.

 # Summary of tkLayout run options
-The following tkLayout functionality is currently supported:
+The following tkLayout-lite functionality is currently supported:

     Analysis options:
     -h [ --help ]                       Display help info.
-  --opt-file arg                      Specify an option file to parse the
-                                      program options from (in addition to
+    --opt-file arg                      Specify an option file to parse the program options from (in addition to
                                         command line).
-  -n [ --geometry-tracks ] arg (=100) Number of tracks for geometry
+    -n [ --geometry-tracks ] arg (=100) Number of tracks for geometry calculations.
-                                      calculations.
     -N [ --material-tracks ] arg (=100) Number of tracks for material &
                                         resolution calculations.
-  -o [ --occupancy ]                  Report occupancy studies based on Fluka
+    -o [ --occupancy ]                  Report occupancy studies based on Fluka data.
-                                      data.
     -g [ --geometry ]                   Report geometry layout.
     -m [ --material ]                   Report material budget.
-  -p [ --patternreco ]                Report pattern recognition capabilities
-                                      in given occupancy (using Fluka data).
+    -p [ --patternreco ]                Report pattern recognition capabilities in given occupancy (using Fluka data).
     -r [ --resolution ]                 Report resolution studies.
     -a [ --all ]                        Report all studies.
-  -e [ --extraction ] arg (=CMS FCC)  Extract tkLayout geometry to an XML file
-                                      to be used in CMS/FCC SW frameworks.
+    -e [ --extraction ] arg (=CMS FCC)  Extract tkLayout geometry to an XML file to be used in CMS/FCC SW frameworks.
                                         Supported values: CMS or FCC.
-  --verbosity arg (=1)                Verbosity level (Overridden by the option
+    --verbosity arg (=1)                Verbosity level (Overridden by the option 'quiet').
-                                      'quiet').
     --quiet                             No output produced (Equivalent to
                                         verbosity 0, overrides the 'verbosity'
                                         option).
-  --performance                       Outputs the CPU time needed for each
-                                      computing step (Overrides the option
+    --performance                       Outputs the CPU time needed for each computing step (Overrides the option
                                         'quiet').

-In order to study `--patternreco` and `--occupancy`, Fluka charged particles fluence map has to be provided in `config` directory.
-As the `--all` option studies all analyses together, the Fluka map is also required there on input.
+In order to study the `--patternreco` and `--occupancy` options, a Fluka charged particles fluence map has to be provided in `config` directory.
+As the `--all` option is meant to study all available analysis options together, the Fluka map is also required there on input.

 # Update
-To get the latest development version (usually UNSTABLE) one simply types:
+To get the latest development version (usually still under development or being tested) one simply types:

     git fetch
     git chechout masterLite (or devLite)
     make
     make install

+# Compatibility disclaimer
+The developers of **tkLayout-lite** and **tkLayout** SW tried their best to provide the same core functionality in both "flavours" of tkLayout, nevertheless not all the analysis options are the same.
+The tkLayout functionality is more focused on CMS Phase 2 upgrade tracker needs, the tkLayout-lite on the other hand on FCC-hh tracker needs.